Abhiyanta-Community/Playing-with-PIC16F877A-Interrupt-UART/Task_1/readme.md

 * Our task_1_3 was about generating delays with timer interrupt.
 Here we are using Internal Interrupt Timer0 for creating delay.
 * We are giving delay of 100ms for blinking of every LEDs and so in 1sec all 5 LEDs blink one by one.
 In this we have used logic of count and whenever the interrupt occurs the count increases and LEDs glow one by one.

+## Task related queries

+The task related queries and doubts are present in the project section with individual issues created for each task and its subtask

+## Files

+The individual MPLABX(source files) and Proteus(simulation files) for each subtask is mantained in the folders namely MPLABX and Proteus respectively.